-An easy low carb bagels recipe with fathead dough which results in perfect keto bagels every time.
+An easy bagel recipe made with low carb fathead dough which results in perfect keto bagels every time.
 Have bagels ready in minutes for your next breakfast or lunch.
 (Nut-free option.)

 Do you miss having bagels as much as I do?
 I admit to being a former bread addict and bagels are a weakness of mine.
 Sesame bagels are a favorite, especially with bacon and scallion cream cheese like Bruegger’s Bagels makes.
 Mmmm.
 But sometimes, I enjoy my bagel toasted and slathered in butter and sugar-free jam; my favorites are strawberry, raspberry and blueberry.